-This soup was another happy accident, when those bits of leftover vegetables combine to make a delicious lunch.
+This soup was another happy accident, when those bits of leftover vegetables combined to make a tasty lunch.

-The first time I made it, I used the green end pieces of leek, floppy tenderstem broccoli and the stalk from a head of broccoli.
+The first time I made it, I used the green end pieces of leek, floppy tenderstem broccoli, broccoli stalk and some frozen peas.
 However, it's just as tasty with fresh veg!

 1 tablespoons of olive oil